 Gum disease is treatable and early detection can be important for successful treatment.

 A periodontal probe (small dental instrument) is gently used to measure the sulcus (pocket or space) between the tooth and the gums.
 The depth of a healthy sulcus measures three millimeters or less and does not bleed.
 The periodontal probe helps indicate if pockets are deeper than three millimeters.
 As periodontal (gum) disease progresses, the pockets usually get deeper.

 In this procedure, tartar, plaque, and toxins are removed from above and below the gum line (scaling) and rough spots on root surfaces are made smooth (planing).
-This procedure helps gum tissue to heal and pockets to shrink.
+This procedure can help gum tissue heal and pockets shrink.